leopard-ai/betty/docs/quickstart/tutorial.rst

 **Problem Instantiation**

-We can now instantiate the HPO Problem class with the above-defined components.
-We use 'hpo' as the name for this problem.
+We can now instantiate the ``Problem`` class for HPO with the above-defined components.
+We use 'hpo' as the ``name`` for this problem.

 .. code:: python